ardikabs/awssh/USAGE.md

 * `AWSSH_SSH_USERNAME`: An EC2 ssh username.
 Default to `ec2-user`.
 * `AWSSH_SSH_PORT`: An EC2 ssh port.
 Default to `22`.
 * `AWSSH_SSH_OPTS`: An additional ssh options.
 Default to `"-o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/nul -o ConnectTimeout=5"`
+* `AWSSH_USE_PUBLIC_IP`: Use public IP to access the EC2 instance as default access entry point instead of private IP

 ## Examples
 ### How-to